Bradley-JK-Smith/RepData_PeerAssessment2/PA2.md

 HEAT causes most deaths on average over the considered time period.
 In addition, this type has highest number of deaths in a single year.
-FLOOD has next most deaths on average, although TORNADO has second highest number
+TORNADO has next most deaths on average and also has second highest number
 of deaths in a single year.
+FLOOD is very close to TORNADO in terms of total deaths.

 ```r